TedMcManus/Grid_Synth/README.md

 The process is like this: 30->{2,3,5}->{2,3,5}->{{2,4,8},{3,6,9},{5}}.
 At this point, we use the meta-heuristic to choose which of these arrays to pass to the heuristic.
 This process works pretty similarly, returning either the 2 smallest factors, the 2 largest factors, or the smallest and largest factors.

+The code then uses the two numbers that have been returned from this process to create a grid of frequency values.
+Along the right, the frequency increases in increments decided by the first factor, and as we travel up, the increments depend on the second factor.
+Every note's frequency is calculated as 2^(n/N), where N is the cardinality of the system and n is (r x f1)+(l x f2), where r is the number of rightwards steps, l is the number of leftwards steps, and f1 and f2 are the first and second factors.

+The theory as to *why* this is being done would not fit in a GitHub readme, but it has to do with the Tonnetz of Neo-Riemannian harmony.
+Perhaps the reader can figure out why this connection can be made by noting that the "chordal" grid in 12-TET is an exact copy of the [Tonnetz](https://en.wikipedia.org/wiki/Tonnetz) if one ignores the triangles superimposed by theorists who are very concerned about triads :)

 ## Functionality (How the sound gets to you)